MATHIESON AND RECOVERY

 - Both the Gasworks locomotives survived, and were eventually purchased and restored by Colin Rees and occasionally used on the Gembrook line, where they could haul two open carriages. ↑

-- The Parliamentary Standing Committee on Railways, Fourth General Report, 26 June 1896. p.
-10-11. ↑
+- Parliamentary Standing Committee on Railways, Fourth General Report, 26 June 1896,VPP1896, No. 13, pp. 10-11. ↑

-- Victorian Railways Annual Report 30 June 1898, Appendix 1, p16. ↑
+- Victorian Railways: Report…30 June 1898, VPP 1898, No. 36, Appendix 1, p16. ↑

-- The Daily Telegraph (Launceston), Saturday 21 September 1895, p.
+- Daily Telegraph (Launceston), 21 September 1895, p.
 5. ↑

-- The Age; Argus; Ballarat Star, (Victoria), The Register (South Australia); West Australian; Western Mail; Golden Age; Goldfields Morning Chronicle; Goldfields Courier (Western Australia); Sydney Morning Herald; Newcastle Morning Herald; Sydney Mail & NSW Advertiser (New South Wales); Brisbane Courier; Queensland Times; Northern Miner; Morning Bulletin; Capricornian; (Queensland); Mercury; Tasmanian News; Launceston Examiner; Zeehan and Dundas Herald (Tasmania). ↑
+- Age; Argus; Ballarat Star, (Victoria), The Register (South Australia); West Australian; Western Mail; Golden Age; Goldfields Morning Chronicle; Goldfields Courier (Western Australia); Sydney Morning Herald; Newcastle Morning Herald; Sydney Mail & NSW Advertiser (New South Wales); Brisbane Courier; Queensland Times; Northern Miner; Morning Bulletin; Capricornian; (Queensland); Mercury; Tasmanian News; Launceston Examiner; Zeehan and Dundas Herald (Tasmania). ↑

-- The Age, Wednesday 17 February 1897, p.
+- Age, 17 February 1897, p.
 5. ↑

-- William Hales ‘The North East Dundas Tram: An Engineering Account’ Institution of Civil Engineers-Minutes of Proceedings, Volume 140, 1899-1900.
-Reproduced in Light Railways No. 128 LRRSA ↑
+- William Hales ‘The North East Dundas Tram: An Engineering Account’, Institution of Civil Engineers-Minutes of Proceedings, Vol. 140, 1899-1900.
+Reproduced in Light Railways, No. 128.
+See:- LRRSA ↑

-- The Age, Thursday 18 February 1897, p.
+- Age, 18 February 1897, p.
 5. ↑

 - The ratio of the maximum load a truck could carry, to the empty weight of the truck. ↑

-- The Zeehan and Dundas Herald, Friday 26 July 1901, p.
+- Zeehan and Dundas Herald, 26 July 1901.

-- Victorian Parliamentary Debates, Vol. 86, 1897, p.
-1252, 11 August 1897., p.
+- VPD, 1897, Vol. 86, p.
+1252, 11 August 1897; p.
 2201.
 23 September 1897. ↑

-- Victorian Railways Annual Report, 30 June 1903, p.
-5. Appendix 15 & 16.
+- Victorian Railways: Report…30 June 1903, VPP 1903, No. 19, p.
+5, Appendix 15 & 16.

 Francis Rennick’s Railways 1893-1896 Line Section Length Miles Opened Cost per Mile Total Cost Warracknebeal to Beulah 22 1893 £2,414 £53,111 Donald to Birchip 32¼ 1893 £2,350 £75,788 Beulah to Hopetoun 16 1894 £2,071 £33,129 Korumburra to Jumbunna 3¾ 1894 £5,057 £18,965 Korumburra to Strezlecki 2¼ 1894 £5,130 £11,541 Dimboola to Jeparit 23 1894 £1,721 £39,577 Natimuk to Goroke 28¼ 1894 £2,274 £64,250 Boort to Quambartook 22 1894 £1,955 £43,020 Wycheproof to Sea Lake 47¾ 1895 £1,489 £71,108 Jumbunna to Outrim 2¼ 1896 £12,324 £27,730 Nathalia to Picola 6¾ 1896 £1,982 £13,378 Total 206¼ £2,190 £451,597

-- The Age, Saturday 5 June 1897, p.
+- Age, 5 June 1897, p.
 13. ↑

-- The Age, Wednesday 14 July 1897, p.
+- Age, 14 July 1897, p.
 5. ↑

-- The Argus, Tuesday 27 July 1897, p.
+- Argus, 27 July 1897, p.
 4.

 See Chapter Six. ↑